nanlabs/xncarousel/README.md

 ### Download

  - If you are building the component.
 Read the [Development][2] section at the end of the document.
- - or Add this component as a bower dependency, poiting to this repo (develop branch).
+ - or Add this component as a bower dependency, poiting to this repo.
 Read the [Bower][3] section.
  - or Download the files in the dist directory in this repo.

 <a name="bower"></a>